yscialom/pinanas/README.md

 PiNanas was born in 2020 during the Covid Pandemic when two friends discussed their frustrations around attempts to setup Plex in a controlled environment, on low-cost hardware (Raspberry Pi 3).

-It is around this time that [Techno Tim](https://www.technotim.live "Techno Tim homepage") published [a video on Youtube](https://youtu.be/pAM2GBCDGTo "Self-Hosting Your Homelab Services with SSL -- Let's Encrypt, MetalLB, Traefik, Rancher, Kubernetes") on how to setup Traefik on a homelab, the first of a series on homelab services.
+It was around this time that [Techno Tim](https://www.technotim.live "Techno Tim homepage") published [a video on Youtube](https://youtu.be/pAM2GBCDGTo "Self-Hosting Your Homelab Services with SSL -- Let's Encrypt, MetalLB, Traefik, Rancher, Kubernetes") on how to setup Traefik on a homelab, the first of a series on homelab services.
 These videos have been a continuing source of inspiration for us.
 What we tinkered with became its own thing, and The Wife named it